Register Your Partnership Firm Online

 - Partner Eligibility: Minimum of two partners, maximum of 50 (If there are more than 50, it must register as a company.

-- Mutual Consent: All partners must agree to the formation of the partnership.
+- Mutual Consent: All partners must agree to the formation of partnership firm.

 - Partnership Agreement: A written or oral agreement between partners (written agreement is recommended)